 - Barnes from The Legend of Zelda: Twilight Princess sells his bombs by lots of 30, claiming you get a discount that way.

-- The ammo dispensers in Far Cry 3: Blood Dragon have an option to refill the ammo for all your weapons and explosives for 20% less than what you'd pay for them normally.
+- The shops in Far Cry 3, Blood Dragon and 4 have an option to refill the ammo for all your weapons and explosives for 20% less than what you'd pay for them normally.